scala/scala3/docs/_docs/internals/exclusive-capabilities.md

 ## Accesses to Mutable Types

-A _read-only access_ is a reference `x` to a `Mutable` type with a regular capture set if the expected type is one of the following:
+A _read-only access_ is a reference `x` to a type extending `Mutable` with a regular capture set if the expected type is one of the following:

- - a value type that has a capture set containing only shared capabilities, or
+ - a value type that is not a mutable type, or
  - a select prototype with a member that is a normal method or class (not an update method or class).

 A read-only access contributes the read-only capability `x.rd` to its environment (as formalized by _cv_).
 Other accesses contribute the full capability `x`.

 A reference `p.m` to an update method or class `m` of a mutable type is allowed only if `p`'s capture set is regular.

+If `e` is an expression of a type `T^cs` extending `Mutable` and the expected type is a value type that is not a mutable type, then the type of `e` is mapped to `T^ro(cs)`.

 ## Expression Typing